How to Securely Use De-Identified Health Information

-Data privacy techniques, while thorough and advanced, are often not sufficient to ensure privacy on their own.
-In today’s broad and evolving data landscape, singular approaches can’t guarantee protection against re-identification, particularly in the healthcare industry.
-A multi-faceted approach can better protect against potential threats — and it doesn’t have to be labor-intensive for data analysts.
+Data masking techniques, while thorough and advanced, are often not sufficient to fully de-identify health information and ensure patient privacy on their own.
+The constantly evolving data landscape requires a multi-faceted approach that can better protect against potential threats.
+The good news is, this doesn’t have to be labor-intensive for data teams.

-In this guide we’ll explore how to reduce re-identification risk in health data by implementing three privacy enhancing techniques:
+In this guide we’ll explore how to reduce re-identification risks and securely leverage de-identified health information by implementing three privacy enhancing technologies (PETs):